The Gravel Path Retrospective: Which Technology Stacks Produce the Best Agent-Assisted Outcomes

 Industry validation: harness engineering as the fourth paradigm

-Since the Gravel Path parent article was published, harness engineering has crystallised from a niche practice into what TechTimes called “the fourth paradigm of AI engineering” — after prompting, fine-tuning, and RAG10.
-Three developments confirm the series’ central thesis: the harness, not the model, is the primary lever.
+Since the Gravel Path parent article was published, harness engineering has crystallised from a niche practice into what TechTimes called “the fourth paradigm of AI engineering” — after prompting, fine-tuning, and RAG19.
+Nine developments confirm the series’ central thesis: the harness, not the model, is the primary lever.

-Stack Overflow’s May 2026 analysis reframed the entire SDLC bottleneck: judgment, not code generation, is now the constraint13.
+Stack Overflow’s May 2026 analysis reframed the entire SDLC bottleneck: judgment, not code generation, is now the constraint30.
 Smartsheet data shows automation intensity grew 55% year-over-year while 80% of AI-generated content still requires human editing.
 The harness exists precisely to reduce that editing burden — every PostToolUse hook that catches a lint violation before commit is one fewer judgment call the reviewer must make downstream.
+The cost of operating without a harness is now quantified from multiple directions: Faros AI’s telemetry shows bugs per developer rising 54% under high AI adoption7, Sonar’s survey found teams spending 24% of their work week on AI output validation17, and PR review times have increased by as much as 441% as AI-accelerated code volume overwhelms human review capacity31.

 What comes next